oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 <connparam>` to a callable which generates an OCI IAM token.
 Python-oracledb
 then acquires and uses a token to transparently complete connection or pool creation calls.

-The ``extra_auth_params`` connection parameter should be a dictionary containing the configuration parameters necessary to retrieve a token for Oracle Database authentication.
-The OCI specific configuration parameters that can be specified in ``extra_auth_params`` are:

 For OCI Cloud Native Authentication connection and pool creation, the ``extra_auth_params`` parameter should be a dictionary with keys as shown in